Rachid-Koucha/crtn/README.md

 ### <a name="crtn_install_sh_scritpt"></a>4.1 crtn_install.sh script

 This shell script is a swiss army knife to make several things.
 It implicitly uses `cmake`.
-Display its help:
+To display the help, use the `-h` option:

 ```
 $ ./crtn_install.sh -h